rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Description Updated Successfully
   - `description` will reflect the updated description.
 - 401: The authentication token was not provided or was invalid
-  - `description` will be undefined.
+  - The body will be an error message.
 - 403: The user is not a contributor on the project or does not have the editor role.
-  - `description` will be undefined.
+  - The body will be an error message.
 - 404: The requested project could not be found
-  - `description` will be undefined.
+  - The body will be an error message.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - `description` will be undefined.
+  - The body will be an error message.

 ### Serve Image `GET` `/api/v1/project/[project_id]/image/[image_id]`

 Serves the specified image.
 Can be called by anyone.
+If the image belongs to a draft project, only collaborators with the editor role will have the ability to view the specified image.

 #### Request